 Durian Perangin waterfall offers few natural pools in the middle of the rainforest where you can enjoy a refreshing dip.
 If you haven’t seen waterfalls before, it’s probably nice to go to durian waterfall, but to be honest, we didn’t find the place “really beautiful and the waterfall was pretty small, too”.

 Free Entrance & Free Parking.
-See location here.
+See the location here.

 - TEMURUN WATERFALL